sirasmu/CommandLineFun/using_vim.md

 Now you might be into tabs or spaces.
 I prefer 4 spaces, but my Vim currently uses a tab.
 In my opinion that is super annoying because tab characters are basically one character that looks like 8 spaces.
 To change tabs to spaces you can edit the vimrc file.

 Add the following line at the end of the vimrc file: `set expandtab ts=4 sw=4 ai`

+## 2017-11-15 15:49

+### Advanced inserting

+Insert at current position: `i`

+Insert at start of line: `I`

+Insert/append just after the current cursor position: `a`

+Insert/append at end of line: `A`

+Insert and create a new line after current line: `o`

+Insert and create a new line before current line: `O`